Youth & Families

 Shabbat

 KSK_ReadingTorahChildren love to come to synagogue on Shabbat and use the skills they have learned during the week either in Hebrew School or Day School.
 They are able to shine in the children’s services, by taking part in leading their peers in prayer, demonstrating their growth in Hebrew and prayer skills and finding their own space in the Kane Street community.
-Every Shabbat, except on public holiday weekends, Kane Street offers four Family Services as well as baby-sitting.
+Every Shabbat, except on public holiday weekends, Kane Street offers four Family Services.
 Family Services are free and open to all, both members and non-members.
 Parents are always welcome to attend our children’s services.
-During the year we have several family-friendly, spirited Havdalah services with music, singing and dancing.
-Contact Rabbi Valerie Lieber, Director of Education and Family Programming at vlieber@kanestreet.org
+Contact Director of Education & Family Programming Rabbi Valerie Lieber.

 Schedule